- Show All

 Only a Marine knows what it's really like to be a Marine.
 The recruiter has been through the journey you are considering, from the beginning of the decision process all the way through recruit training and beyond.
 It is the recruiter's job to help you decide if the Marine Corps is a good fit for you.

 Go to Contact a Marine and fill out the form.
-Contact information for the recruiter located nearest you will be provided after the form is submitted.
+Contact information for your nearest Marine Corps recruiter will be provided after the form is submitted.

 What does "commissioning" mean?

-Commissioning is the process of earning an official appointment to the rank of second lieutenant.
+Commissioning is the process of earning an official appointment as a Marine Corps Officer.
 There are several ways to seek a commission, including Platoon Leaders Class, Officer Candidate Course, NROTC, the Naval Academy, The Citadel and enlisted-to-officer programs.
 Please see Officer Commissioning Path for more information.

 Fill out this form.
-The contact information for a selection station near you will be provided after you submit the form.
+The contact information for a Marine Corps selection station near you will be provided after you submit the form.

 Make an appointment.
 While walk-ins are taken, an appointment ensures that you have the Officer Selection Officer's undivided attention.